prameshk/Traffic-Assignment/README.md

-#How to Run

-Use "testing" or "ta" to run traffic assignment
+# How to run static traffic assignment
+1. Data Preparation
+Clone the repository on a local directory and open the script named "ta.py